JTSDK/jtsdk64-tools/docs/setup/postinstall.md

 ## Tool Selection

-For this example, we will be doing the minimal install selection for building `WSJT-X`.
+For this example, we will be using a minimal install configuration for building `WSJT-X`.

 Set the following defaults when asked: